 \subsection{Identifying multiple star systems and their formation pathways}

 As the sink particles accrete and interact, multiple star systems form and disintegrate.
 Multiple star systems were identified by: \begin{enumerate} \item Finding the sink particle pairs that are below a separation threshold and gravitationally bound (where the $E_{potential} + E_{kinetic} = E_{total} < 0$).
-For our work, the maximum separation is set to $10\,000\au$. \item Sort pairs from lowest to highest separation. \item A new `particle' is saved with the position being the centre of mass of the bound sink particle pair and mass that is the total mass of the particle pair. \end{enumerate} This process is carried out iteratively, until all bound systems with up to six components are identified.
-Six components is chosen as the maximum number of stars in a system, because higher multiples systems tend to be short-lived with very weakly bound oter companions in a highly dynamical environment, such as close to the hub-like clusters in the simulations.
+For our work, the maximum separation is set to $10\,000\au$. \item We then sort the pairs from lowest to highest separation. \item A new `particle' is saved with the position being the centre of mass of the bound sink particle pair and mass that is the total mass of the particle pair. \end{enumerate}

+This process is carried out recursively until all bound systems with up to six components are identified.
+Six components are chosen as the maximum number of stars in a system because higher multiples systems tend to be short-lived with very weakly bound other companions in a highly dynamic environment, such as close to the hub-like clusters in the simulations.
 Sextuples are also the largest systems identified in the observations by \citet{tobin_vla_2016}.
-When comparing with observations we change the approach for identifying multiple systems, since three dimensional distance and energies are not available for observations.
-This is discussed in \Cref{ssec:Obs_comparison}.
+When comparing our simulations with observations we change the approach for identifying multiple systems since three-dimensional distances and energies are not available for observations.
+This is discussed in \Cref{sec:obs_comparison}.

-When iterating, to avoid double counting sink particles that are already in a bound systems, only systems are used to calculate pairs.
-These are either an actual sink particle if it is single, or one of the systems that was created to collapse a bound pair.
+When iterating, to avoid double counting sink particles that are already in a bound system, only systems are used to calculate pairs.
+These are either an actual sink particle if it is single, or one of the systems that was created to represent a bound pair.